tiagozacarias/bgptool/README.md

 - netmiko==4.4.0
 - paramiko==3.4.0

-# TODO
+# TOTO

-- Identificar o estado das sessões BGP nos refletores antes da automação.
+- Identify the state of BGP sessions on reflectors before automation.

-# Configuração do terminal MobaXterm para automatizar a abertura da ferramenta.
+# Configuration of the MobaXterm terminal to automate tool opening.

-- Na sessão SSH incluir a seguinte linha em Advanced SSH Settings/Execute command:
+- In the SSH session include the following line in Advanced SSH Settings/Execute command:

 	cd /bgptool && source .bashrc && python3 bgptool.py